Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Normalizing Flow density estimation

 The main requirement of DLMC is that $q(\bi{x}(t))$ properly describes the density of samples $\bi{x}(t)$ at time $t$.
 This can only be ensured in the large $N$ limit.
 Moreover, for non-convex optimization problems it is possible that the samples get stuck at local minima far from the global minimum.
-One can add a Metropolis-Hastings (MH) adjustment to make DLMC unbiased, and to eliminate the samples that get stuck far from the global minimum.
-This step is particularly necessary for disconnected multi-modal peaks of $p(\bi{x})$ to be properly equilibrated.
-It plays the same role as the MH adjustment in LMC (i.e. MALA) and in HMC, making DLMC aymptotically unbiased (note however that LMC/HMC cannot properly equilibrate between separate posterior peaks without the use of specialized methods like annealing/tempering).
+One can add a Metropolis-Hastings (MH) adjustment to correct for imperfect density estimation, eliminating samples that get stuck far from the global minimum.
+This step is particularly necessary for disconnected multi-modal peaks of the target to be properly equilibrated.
+We note that whilst LMC (i.e., MALA) and HMC utilize local MH adjustment, they typically cannot equilibriate between separate posterior peaks without the use of methods such as annealing.

 Specifically, at a given $t$ we can draw independent particles $\tilde{\bi{x}}^i \sim q(\bi{x}(t))$, one for each existing particle $\bi{x}^i$.
 We compare the new particle against an existing particle to decide whether we accept or reject it.
-Since these new samples are independent, the transition kernel is particularly simple, and to achieve detailed balance the MH acceptance rate is (e.g. \cite{albergo2019flow})
+Since these new samples are independent the MH acceptance rate is (e.g., \cite{albergo2019flow})